SentToDevNull/TitanVision/README.md

                as well as many other things

 ## Dealing With the Code
-To push the code to the RasPi, obtain the correct IP address, insert it into the Makefile, and run `make`.
+To push the code to the RasPi, connect it to the network and run `make`.
+If you are using different RasPis than the ones we set up, you'll have to update the MAC addresses in the Makefile.

+The Makefile was designed so that you manage both RasPis at the same time and keep their code in sync.
+There are make targets for the individual RasPis if you need to access only one or the other.

 If you are running a Debian-based system and you wish to install all the dependencies needed to run this program, run `make deps`.